nickyonge/webpack-template/readme.md

 # Webpack Template
 Template repository for creating a new project via Webpack, fast.

 The Webpack config file, **webpack.config.cjs**, is also on [GitHub Gist](https://gist.github.com/nickyonge/bb9fe46458c16e1cd560bce505e4af39) if you'd prefer to initialize your project from scratch.

 ## Installation
 - You should have [Node.js](https://nodejs.org/en) installed
-- Clone this repo
+- Clone this repo locally
+   - Or just download as a .zip, Webpack functionality isn't contingent on having a GitHub repo
-- Open VS Code (or your IDE of choice) to your project folder, and enter these two commands:
+- Open VS Code (or your IDE of choice) to your project folder, and run these terminal commands:
-  - `npm i` (short for `npm install`)
+  - `npm i` (short for `npm install`), which installs all the packages defined in `package.json`
-  - `npm start`
+  - `npm start`, which launches Webpack and a dev server.
+Your browser should automatically open up a new tab to `localhost:8080`
 - You're good to go!
   - Whenever you repoen your project and want to get back to work, run `npm start` again

-> [!NOTE]
+## After Install

+### If Using TypeScript
-> If you're using TypeScript or simply want to enforce JS type safety, drag and replace the contents from the /typesafe folder into the root directory.
+If you're using TypeScript or simply want to enforce JS type safety, drag and replace the contents from the /typesafe folder into the root directory.
 Also consider viewing the [TypeScript webpack docs](https://webpack.js.org/guides/typescript/).

-### After Install
+### Update Important Files
+Make some modifications to the following files

+#### package.json
 In **package.json**, edit the following fields:
 - `"name":` &rarr; Your github username and repo name
   - eg, `"@nickyonge/webpack-template"`